-Students enrolling in the MSN-CPH track are automatically eligible for a 25% tuition scholarship.
+Students enrolling in the MSN-CPH track are automatically eligible for a 25% tuition deduction.

 The program focuses on advanced nursing, social, and public health sciences education.
 A foundation for planning and evaluating community/public health programs; health promotion, population-level interventions, health care systems, leadership, and health policy is built.
 Addressing health disparities of vulnerable and diverse populations as well as practicing and consulting in diverse and multicultural settings are additional concentrations.

 Frequently Asked Questions

 What is the role of a Community / Public Health Nurse?